 While they waited, FBI agents asked Sulaiman's brother-in-law why his poetry was "anti-American."
 That's a charge he denies, saying his ancestors helped build America and he never once mentioned America on his album, but instead tackles issues like poverty, oppression and tyranny.

 The day after the FBI visited Sulaiman, he also found out that while trying to board a plane, his name had been added to the "no-fly list," subjecting him to extra security before boarding a plane.
-He was never charged with a crime or given a reason why
+He was never charged with a crime or given a reason why his name was added to the list or why he was visited by the FBI in the first place.

 Contrary to popular belief, both of Sulaiman's experiences had nothing to do with the controversial USA Patriot Act, passed by Congress days after the Sept.
 11 attacks to give law enforcement more power to investigate potential terrorists.